Bombé bleu at Buoux, work in progress for Iker Pou

 The difficult project Bombé bleu at the French crag Buoux has recently been attempted by Iker Pou.

 The man who has now decided to put himself to the test on this intense series of monodoigts and two-finger pockets is another climber who certainly doesn't shun challenging gravity: Iker Pou.
 The Basque power house of Nit de bruixes 9a+ at Margalef, to name just one of his routes which require steel tendons and tons of motivation... a muerte.
-So seeing the importance of this line, we decided to check in directly with man himself to find out about his work in progress.
+Seeing the importance of this line, we decided to check in directly with man himself to find out about his work in progress.

 BOMBE' BLEAU, VAMOS by Iker Pou